 COMaP is updated periodically as data and funding allow.
+Typically, it is updated once or twice a year.
 Any data updates will be announced on the site, but it is up to the user to download the most recent datasets.

 Can I share the data with others outside my agency?

 No. All interested parties need to subscribe and should be referred to the COMaP website.